 More importantly, NordVPN gives you peace of mind that your connection is safe, using double encryption technology to protect your data.
 Thanks to their Panama-based headquarters, NordVPN also isn’t required to keep server logs, letting your browsing stay private.

-For a limited time, get 72% off of a two-year NordVPN plan by clicking here.
+For a limited time, get 75% off of a three-year NordVPN plan by clicking here.

 - Rain Jacket: Even if you’ve done your research, there’s a very good chance you’ll run into some rain.
 (Check out the Treksplorer Korea weather guide for proof!)
 For summer in Korea, the ultra-lightweight Outdoor Research Men’s Helium II or Outdoor Research Women’s Helium II fits the bill well thanks to its better-than-average breathability.
 In spring & fall, opt for a slightly heavier rain jacket like the Helly Hansen Men’s Seven J or Helly Hansen Women’s Seven J. For more choices, check out these guides to the best men’s rain jackets for travel and the best women’s rain jackets for travel.